Oakville AVA

 Old World Heart & New World Style

 During the growing season, temperatures in the low-to-mid 90s are common.
 Nights cool down dramatically, preserving acidity in the grapes.
-Cool marine air brings fog that can linger until late morning. further chilling the fruit and protecting it from the morning sun.
-This allows slow, gentle, complete ripening.
+Cool marine fog can linger until late morning, chilling the fruit and protecting it from the morning sun.

 Oakville’s soils can vary considerably.
 In the east hills the soils are made up of rust red, volcanic rock and iron, mixed into the gravel and loam.
 A smaller portion of the AVA is a mix of clay and well-drained sandy loam.